leighlawhon/jakeportfolio/_posts/2023-05-01-microdiff.markdown

 ### Deep-Diff
 Deep-Diff is one of the most popular JavaScript libraries for deep object diffing.
 It gets between 1 and 2 million downloads each week, and tools with more than 10k GitHub stars use it.
 However, there are many flaws with it.
 First, the last commit was in 2019, and it doesn’t follow modern conventions like supporting ESM and offering bundled TypeScript types.

 Additionally, there are problems with its size and performance.
 It has a size of 5.5kb minified and 1.9kb Gzipped.
 That size is not terrible, except that this is a simple utility and therefore should have an even smaller size.
 In comparison, Microdiff has a size of 0.9kb minified and 0.5kb Gzipped.
 Now, for performance, Deep-Diff also does not do that well.
 It is not made to be small or fast, as it has many different functions, which adds significant overhead.
 Additionally, it does not do things like grouping type behavior to improve performance.
-Because of all these things, ==Microdiff can be as much as 400% faster.==
+Because of all these things, **Microdiff can be as much as 400% faster.**

 ### Deep-Object-Diff
 Deep-Object-Diff is another popular diffing library.
 While it has not been updated since 2018, it has some of the modern features that Deep-Diff was missing, like ESM and built-in TypeScript types.
 Additionally, it can perform at speeds near Microdiff if you use the basic diffing.
 However, there are still two problems with it, the size and the information it provides.
 First, while it is not as big as deep-diff, it is still significant, weighing in at 5.2kb minified and 1kb Gzipped.
 Second, because of the way the output is designed, it provides few details.
 Where Microdiff provides the change type, new value, old value, and path, the most detailed diff (`detailedDiff`) of Deep-Object-Diff does not provide the old value.
-Additionally, if you want near Microdiff speeds, you have to use the primary diff function instead of detailedDiff, making it so you do not know the change type.
+Additionally, if you want near Microdiff speeds, you have to use the primary diff function instead of `detailedDiff`, making it so you do not know the change type.

 ### JSDiff
 While JSDiff supports object diffing, it is primarily designed for diffing text.
-It is big, at 15.8kb minified and 5.9kb Gzipped, and extremely slow (2100% slower than Microdiff).
+It is big, at 15.8kb minified and 5.9kb Gzipped, and extremely slow (**2100% slower than Microdiff**).
 I will not go in-depth on why it is so slow because it is simply not designed for object diffing.

 ## The Approach
 ### Performance focused architecture